Chestnut

 English

-In English we will be developing our reading and writing skills, building on our hard work from Year 2.
+In English we will be developing our reading and writing skills, building on our hard work from Spring Term.

 We will be exploring the following texts and genres: